FaizanMulla730/CN/README.md

 ○ If a connection is established, the call will return a new socket corresponding to the connection.
 Once a connection is established, we can use read / write calls to receive / send data.

+Reads / Writes to sockets read(n: bytecnt, data_addr: pointer)
+● Reads upto n bytes from the network stack into data_addr ● Returns the number of bytes actually read upon completion ● This call blocks until there is something to read! write(n: bytecnt, data_addr: pointer)
+● Sends upto n bytes to the network stack from data_addr ● Returns the number of bytes actually written
+● This call blocks if the network stack is busy until it is free